+How do you know when is the time to replace your rock climbing harness?
 For most casual climbers the main reason to replace an existing harness is most likely because you see a new model that you think you’ll look sexy in.
 Although that in itself is a fair excuse.
-However, as a climber, it is necessary to know what are the indications of wear and tear and when you really need to retire your harness for safety reasons.
+However, as a climber, it is necessary to know what are the indications of wear and tear.
+So that you’ll know when to retire your harness for safety reasons.

-The only thing on your harness that is made of metal is the waist belt and leg loops buckles.
+The only thing on your harness that is made of metal is the waist belt and leg loop buckles.
 Harness buckles are usually made from steel, aluminium or stainless steel.
-To protect from steel and aluminium buckles from corrosion, buckles go through an electrochemical treatment process.
+To protect steel and aluminium buckles from corrosion, buckles go through an electrochemical treatment process.

 For high-end expensive harnesses, the buckles will go through an additional spray-painting process or “powder coating”.
 These buckles are usually black in colour.